Noise Fit, Estimation Error and a Sharpe Information Criterion: Set-Up

 When optimizing the Sharpe ratio, there are two different sources of noise.
 Noise in the estimated covariance matrix and noise in the estimated returns.
 This corresponds to two different kinds of asymptotics.
 If we fix the time horizon and increase the sampling frequency, e.g. from monthly over daily to hourly, we get more and more accurate estimates of the covariance.
 The estimates of the mean returns, however, do not become more precise.
 In the limit of continuous-time observations the covariances are observed without error and thus known, while the mean returns are not.
 If, on the other hand, we increase the time horizon, return estimates become less noisy as well.

 Here, we focus on the case in which the covariance matrix is known and only the mean returns are estimated with noise.
-This is the relevant case when estimation error in the mean return is present, e.g. when estimating the regression parameter of a prediction model, or constructing a portfolio of different risk factors or underlying strategies based on several months or years of in-sample data.
-The reason is that noise in estimated mean returns is so severe that in any realistic application one only optimizes over relatively few assets respectively parameters and relatively long estimation horizons.
-In this case noise in the covariance matrix becomes a secondary issue.
-In fact, we show in Theorem \ref{theorem_nf_ee_split} that even with an (unknown) true Sharpe ratio as high as $\tau^*=3$, it takes only $18$ parameter so that the average estimated out-of-sample Sharpe ratio is reduced to zero (with $T=1$ year of in-sample data).
+This is the relevant case when estimation error in the mean return is present, e.g. in the regression setting in which a few predictive parameters are optimized based on several months or years of in-sample data.
+The reason is that noise in estimated mean returns is so severe that in any realistic application one only optimizes over relatively few assets or parameters and relatively long estimation horizons.

 If, however, mean returns are imposed (e.g. set equal for all assets as in the \textit{minimum variance} portfolio or set to analyst forecasts with tight confidence bounds) then estimation error in the covariance matrix dominates and the set-up at hand is not directly applicable.
-Let us remark, however, that if we have a noisy estimate $\hat \Sigma$ of the true covariance $\Sigma$ and we know the true return $\mu$, we can write for the Markowitz portfolio
+Let us remark, however, that if we have a noisy estimate $\hat \Sigma$ of the true covariance $\Sigma$ and we know the true return~$\mu$, we can write for the Markowitz portfolio

 Hence the weights are \textit{as if} we knew the true covariance but would apply it to a noisy estimate $\hat \mu$ of returns.
-From this perspective, noise in the covariance matrix and noise in the mean returns are equivalent.
+From this perspective, noise in the covariance matrix and noise in the mean returns are very similar.